By August 2019, Android apps to have 64-bit security support.

 Among the frequent app update, this one seems quite promising.
-App performance has always remained a concern for the apps in the Google Play and this latest Android news seems to elevate the security status of the applications.
+App performance has always remained a concern for the apps in Google Play, and this latest Android news appears to elevate the security status of the applications.
 Here are the extracts of the guidelines rolled out by Google:

-Apps to be built on the latest APIs must be optimized for security and performance, Android apps are to follow the recent Android API Level.
+Apps to be built on the latest APIs must be optimized for security and performance; Android apps are to follow the new Android API Level.
 This will be made essential for the apps by the second half of 2018.
 The apps that are already existing need to update as per the prescribed guidelines.

-In addition to the 32-bit version, Android apps will need to update to 64-bit version as per the new Google Play guideline by the end of august 2019.
+In addition to the 32-bit version, Android apps will need to update to a 64-bit version as per the new Google Play guideline by the end of August 2019.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.